kushieda-minori/vc-cron-scripts/README.md

 They will work on Linux or BSD.
 Runing under WSL on Windows is unknown.
 If you try it, let me know if it works.

+**NOTE:** None of these scripts use proper escaping of the message before placing it into the Payload that is sent to Discord.
+If the message is not a properly escaped JSON string, then discord may fail to process it.

 ## discord-webhook-VC.sh

 This is a generic webhook script that can be used to send a message.